-Keep reading below to find information about the Dumpster Art Contests and check out the slideshow of work and our Youtube video from the first dumpster art contest.
+Keep reading to find information about the Dumpster Art Contests and check out the slideshow of work and our Youtube video from the first dumpster art contest (top of page).

 Make your art part of our community!

-- Winners will receive a cash prize and will paint their design on a dumpster
+- Top 2 winners will receive a cash prize and certificate in addition to being able to paint their artwork on a new dumpster

 - The City will provide a work space for the painting